infiniticg/Infiniti-KMT/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;iv.
 This Docker image is pushed to AWS ECR (Container Registry) and later pushed to AWS ECS (Elastic Container Service) for Deployment

-Architectural diagrams for our CI/CD pipeline is included in our application architecture document <LINK>
+Architectural diagrams for our CI/CD pipeline is included in our [application architecture document](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_Application_Architecture.pdf>)

 p)	Setup or used configuration management; Infiniti’s DevOps engineer setup a GitHub for the Infiniti KMT prototype.
 All source code and supporting artifacts are maintained under configuration management in GitHub.